 30. How negotiable are the fees?
 Will they price beat?
 Be very clear about what you are being charged for both before, during, and after your shipment arrives.

 31. Why should you choose them?
 How long have they been in business?
 Do they have customer reviews?
 What memberships do they possess?
 BAR, OMNI, FIDI?
 In my post about finding a shipping company you can trust, I go into detail what BAR, OMNI, and FIDI are.

-If you are looking for movers in your area, I have a form here where you can enter the details of your move and contact information.
+If you're looking for movers in your area, fill out the form below with the details of your move and contact information.
 Your info will then be passed onto qualified international movers in your area.
 Much easier than searching online yourself.